 Tech IPOs tend to garner excitement from investors of all stripes, but while newly public tech stocks are often believed to offer rapid growth potential, not all live up to expectations.

 For that reason, investors may benefit from revisiting some best practices or tips for investing in tech companies before putting their money on the line.
+IPO shares can be highly volatile.

 The Appeal of Tech IPOs

-Large tech companies have largely dominated gains in the U.S. stock market for several years.
+Large tech companies have dominated the U.S. stock market for several years.
 Investors have flocked to shares of the so-called FAANG stocks — Facebook, Apple, Amazon.com, Netflix and Google — as soaring prices of those companies left many investors looking for the next big thing out of Silicon Valley, Seattle, Austin, and other tech-dominated cities.

 But in recent years, some tech companies have shunned the traditional IPO model, either by staying private for longer periods of time, or seeking alternative routes to going public, like direct listings, or by merging with special purpose acquisition vehicles (SPACs).